-a) Details of site plan showing location of proposed and adjacent structures.
+Details of site plan showing location of proposed and adjacent structures;

-b) Details of plan and vertical cross-section of the proposed building with position of beam and columns.
+Details of plan and vertical cross-section of the proposed building with position of beam and columns;

-c) Different load combinations and their intensity indicating design loads, preferably shown in schematic plan.
+Different load combinations and their intensity indicating design loads, preferably shown in schematic plan;

-d) All the loads due to seismic, wind, and water current, etc indicated separately.
+All the loads due to seismic, wind, and water current, etc indicated separately;

-e) Limiting values of performance parameters, such as allowable bearing pressure, allowable total settlement, allowable differential settlement, allowable angular distortion, that the foundation and superstructure can withstand.
+Limiting values of performance parameters, such as allowable bearing pressure, allowable total settlement, allowable differential settlement, allowable angular distortion, that the foundation and superstructure can withstand;

-f) Information on geological history, seismicity, seasonal variation of ground water, climatic factors, for example, sudden flooding, erosion, etc.
+Information on geological history, seismicity, seasonal variation of ground water, climatic factors, for example, sudden flooding, erosion, etc;

-g) The design and construction of CPRF requires rigorous geotechnical investigations by using both field and laboratory techniques.
+The design and construction of CPRF requires rigorous geotechnical investigations by using both field and laboratory techniques.
 The proper dimensioning of CPRF will purely depend up on the outcome of geotechnical investigations.
-The data obtained from the both the investigations, that is, preliminary investigation for feasibility study and detailed investigation for analyses and design shall be analysed by geotechnical experts.
+The data obtained from the both the investigations, that is, preliminary investigation for feasibility study and detailed investigation for analyses and design shall be analysed by geotechnical experts;

-h) Geotechnical Information — Sub-surface profile with stratification details, engineering and index properties of founding media as per IS 1892, IS 2720 (relevant parts) and other relevant standards which are essential for the design of CPRF system.
-Any supplementary investigations should be carried out to obtain additional geotechnical information for design of CPRF.
+Geotechnical Information — Sub-surface profile with stratification details, engineering and index properties of founding media as per IS 1892, IS 2720 (relevant parts) and other relevant standards which are essential for the design of CPRF system.
+Any supplementary investigations should be carried out to obtain additional geotechnical information for design of CPRF;

-j) Extent of Geotechnical Investigations — The structure and properties of the substrata and the groundwater conditions shall be known in sufficient detail for any piled-raft construction project.
+Extent of Geotechnical Investigations — The structure and properties of the substrata and the groundwater conditions shall be known in sufficient detail for any piled-raft construction project.
 This is necessary to reliably assess the stability and serviceability of the pile and piled-raft foundations and of the overall structure as required by relevant Indian Standards and to assess the effects of foundations on their surroundings.
 The geotechnical investigations shall extend to sufficient depth below pile tip to record all ground formations and strata influencing the structure and its execution, and to identify the load-bearing and deformation properties of the ground.
-The geotechnical investigations shall be done as per IS 1892, IS 2720 (relevant parts).
+The geotechnical investigations shall be done as per IS 1892, IS 2720 (relevant parts);

-k) The geotechnical investigation report and the geotechnical design report, respectively, shall contain all relevant data that can affect CPRF capacity, choice of the execution method and the pile installation.
+The geotechnical investigation report and the geotechnical design report, respectively, shall contain all relevant data that can affect CPRF capacity, choice of the execution method and the pile installation.
 Design soil parameters shall be derived for the CPRF system.
-The ground information and the parameters related not only to pile capacity, but also to drilling ability, drivability, etc shall be provided.
+The ground information and the parameters related not only to pile capacity, but also to drilling ability, drivability, etc shall be provided;

-m) The results of field test on single piles (both ultimate capacity and load- displacement curve).
+The results of field test on single piles (both ultimate capacity and load- displacement curve).
 Static test as initial test can be used for design of CPRF, whereas dynamic test is not essential for CPRF design.
-Dynamic test may be used for additional check, if necessary, on later stage, but not directly related to CPRF design.
+Dynamic test may be used for additional check, if necessary, on later stage, but not directly related to CPRF design;

-n) Dynamic properties of founding media to be taken from geotechnical investigation report.
+Dynamic properties of founding media to be taken from geotechnical investigation report; and

-p) A review of performance of CPRF in similar locality or ground conditions, if available.
+A review of performance of CPRF in similar locality or ground conditions, if available.

 4.2 The work as per this standard should be carried out by a professional practicing geotechnical engineer having current experience and qualification in the pile and raft foundation design, construction and understanding of verification methods as per the project’s requirement.